 VM activation is not supported.
 All "free" product evaluation and CUE program licenses can only be activated on supported physical machines.

 - Some computer networks are configured so that individual computers access the internet via a proxy server.

 - Our simulation software generally detects the proxy server and works without the need for any additional configuration.

-- However, if you are having trouble with the license validation and your network uses a proxy server, you may need to manually configure your proxy server settings.
+- However, if you are having trouble with the license validation through your proxy server, you may manually configure your proxy settings.

 - A new window will appear if the automatic proxy detection fails, as shown below, enter the proxy server IP address and Port number, then click OK.